Menu Search

 One standout track on Deltron 3030 is “3030,” which serves as both an introduction to the Deltron Zero character and a mission statement for the album as a whole.
 Del’s lyrics are dense and metaphorical, touching on themes of political corruption and technological advancement.
 The beat is equally impressive, with Dan the Automator layering multiple samples and instruments to create a truly immersive soundscape.
 “Virus” is another highlight, with Del rapping from the perspective of a computer virus that has infected the world’s technology.
 The beat is built around menacing samples and scratches and the whole track has a dark, menacing feel that perfectly complements Del’s lyrics.
 Finally, “Memory Loss” serves as a fitting conclusion to the album, with Del reflecting on the events that have led him to this point in his journey.
 The beat is a bit more stripped-down than some of the other tracks on the album, but Del’s lyrics are as dense and metaphorical as ever.

 Overall, Deltron 3030 is a stunning example of what can be accomplished when Hip Hop is taken beyond its traditional boundaries.
-The album’s futuristic concept and dense production set it apart from anything else in the genre, and it remains a classic of alternative Hip Hop more than 20 years after its release.
+The album’s futuristic concept and dense production make it a unique piece of music, and it remains a classic of alternative Hip Hop more than 20 years after its release.

 Beastie Boys - Paul's Boutique (1989)